TheoW03/nesemuda/README.md

-# Tetroid Dis Assembler
+# TetroidNESDisAssembler

-Tetroid Disassembler
+TetroidNESDisAssembler

-is a dynamic NES ROM disassembler with a ca65 target how it works is that instead of statically disassembling ROMs it simulates the execution flow of the PC. and uses that to accurately disassemble your ROM with very easily.
+is a dynamic NES ROM disassembler with a ca65 target how it works is that instead of statically disassembling ROMs

+it simulates the execution flow of the PC by using a special type of emulator. and with that it can disassemble a ROM more accurately then your typical static disassembler

 ## build instructions